cloudability/javascript-style-guide/README.md

       const opts = opts_ || {};
     }

-    // Babel-only, not supported in V8
-    function f4(opts = {}) {
+    // good, but Babel-only, not supported in V8 function f4(opts = {}) {
     }
     ```